Linuxfabrik/monitoring-plugins/check-plugins/mysql-table-locks/README.md

 ## Overview

-Checks the rate of table locks that had to wait in MySQL/MariaDB.
-A high wait rate indicates contention between concurrent queries.
-Logic is taken from [MySQLTuner script](https://github.com/major/MySQLTuner-perl):mysql_stats(), v1.9.8.
+Checks the percentage of MySQL/MariaDB table locks that were acquired immediately.
+A low percentage means concurrent queries are blocking each other on the same MyISAM/Aria/MEMORY table; `InnoDB` row-level locks do not contribute to these counters.
+Logic taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):mysql_stats() and verified in sync with MySQLTuner v2.8.41.

 **Important Notes:**

 * See [additional notes for all mysql monitoring plugins](https://linuxfabrik.github.io/monitoring-plugins/plugins-mysql/)
+* `Table_locks_waited` only counts table-level locks.
+Modern workloads built on `InnoDB` never bump this counter; if every table in a database is `InnoDB`, the percentage stays at 100% indefinitely.
+The check is informative on servers still running MyISAM or Aria tables (typical: legacy schemas, `mysql.*` system tables on older MariaDB, full-text-indexed Aria tables on MariaDB)
+* If a server has not yet taken a single table lock (`Table_locks_immediate = 0`) the percentage is meaningless; the check skips with an info line in that case (matches mysqltuner)

 **Data Collection:**

 * Queries `SHOW GLOBAL STATUS` for `Table_locks_immediate` and `Table_locks_waited`
-* Calculates the immediate lock rate as `Table_locks_immediate / (Table_locks_waited + Table_locks_immediate) * 100`
+* Calculates the immediate-lock percentage as `Table_locks_immediate / (Table_locks_immediate + Table_locks_waited) * 100`
+* Cumulative counters are persisted in a local SQLite cache between runs so the dashboard can plot per-second rates instead of unbounded counters

 ## Fact Sheet